proophboard/cody-vsa-specs/README.md

 ### Not using Node?

 No problem!
-Cody agent writes the specs into JSON files (can also be customized), that can be processed in any language.
+Cody agent writes the specs into JSON files (by default), processable any language.

 Set up an empty Node.js project and install the agent.
-You can point it to your other project via `cody.config.ts`.
-Or you run it in a docker container.
+You can point it to your real project via `cody.config.ts`.

+Alternatively, you can run it in a docker container.
 @TODO: Provide a docker image